Learn how to build an iOS application that can present an mDoc via a proximity workflow

 ProximityPresentationSession

-that scans this QR Code.
+this QR Code.

 Once the verifier scans the QR code, the devices will automatically exchange public keys to establish a secure communication channel, enabling the verifier to send a presentation request, which details what information is required and for what purpose.